compute-io/todo/update.md

 1. remove immediately invoked function wrapper, as not necessary
 2. use [validate.io](https://github.com/validate-io) validators
 	- 	see more recent modules for an example; e.g., [nanquantiles](https://github.com/compute-io/nanquantiles)
-3. where applicable, support accessor option
+3. where applicable, support an accessor option
 	-	see more recent modules for examples; e.g., [prod](https://gitub.com/compute-io/prod) and [nanmedian](https://github.com/compute-io/nanmedian)
 4. Remove the file preamble; i.e., the introductory comment section